sscpac/statick-action/README.md

 ## `profile`

-The statick config file to use.
+The statick profile file to use.
 Default: `profile.yaml`.

 ## `user_paths`